 Welcome to Classics at Austin Peay!

 Austin Peay has regularly hosted speakers to come for lectures on our lovely campus in the rolling hills of northern middle Tennessee.
-Prof. Olga Palagia of the University of Athens, Dr. Jonathan Shay, author of the influential book ‘Achilles in Vietnam,’ and Dr. Barbara Tsakirgis of Vanderbilt Univ. are just a few of the scholars who have come to share their knowledge of the ancient world with our students.
+Profs.
+Lee Brice and Georgia Tsouvala, Prof. Olga Palagia of the University of Athens, Dr. Jonathan Shay, author of the influential book ‘Achilles in Vietnam,’ Dr. Barbara Tsakirgis of Vanderbilt Univ., and Dr. Maria Liston of The University of Waterloo in Canada are just a few of the scholars who have come to share their knowledge of the ancient world with our students.

 From the first literature in the western canon, Homer’s Iliad and Odyssey, to the plays of Aeschylus, Sophocles, and Euripides, to the New Testament and beyond, Greek has been a flexible tool for the finest expression of human thought.
 Take advantage of the opportunity to explore this wonderfully rich language and its long heritage.